Carlo Emanuele Madruzzo

-Carlo Emanuele Madruzzo (5 November 1599 - 15 December 1658) was the prince-bishop of Trento in northern Italy from January 1629 until his death.
+Carlo Emanuele Madruzzo or Charles-Emmanuel de Madrus in French (5 November 1599 - 15 December 1658) was the prince-bishop of Trento in northern Italy from January 1629 until his death.

 Biography

 Charles-Emmanuel de Madruce was born at the Castle of Issogne into the noble family of the Madruzzo, various members of which were also prince-bishops of Trento.

-In his youth he studied grammar and rhetorics in Munich and philosophy at Ingolstadt in Jesuit schools.
-Later he moved to Perugia where he studied law.
-In 1619 he was called back to Trento, where his uncle, Cardinal Carlo Gaudenzio Madruzzo, had chosen him as his assistant and successor as prince-bishop.
-In 1627 he took the vows.
+In his youth, he studied grammar and rhetoric in Munich and philosophy at Ingolstadt in Jesuit schools.
+Later, he moved to Perugia where he studied law.
+In 1619, he was called back to Trento, where his uncle, Cardinal Carlo Gaudenzio Madruzzo, had chosen him as his assistant and successor as prince-bishop.
+In 1627, he took the vows.

 After obtaining the throne in Trento, he had to face a period of crisis caused by the Thirty Years' War and by the tense relations between the Holy Roman Emperor and the Papacy.
-During his rule he was able to obtain a wider degree of freedom from the House of Habsburg.
-In 1631 he ominously fled the city, which had been struck by plague; Madruzzo attracted further criticism for his relationship with a noblewoman, Claudia Particella.
-He repeatedly asked for a papal dispensation in order to be able her to marry her and legitimize their children.
+During his rule, he was able to obtain a wider degree of freedom from the House of Habsburg.
+In 1631, he ominously fled the city, which had been struck by plague; Madruzzo attracted further criticism for his relationship with a noblewoman, Claudia Particella.
+He repeatedly asked for a papal dispensation in order to be able to marry her and legitimize their children.

 He died suddenly at Trento in December 1658.